issactoast/SOAmort/README.md

 ### Access to the tables using table number

 The `getTable` function allows you to access the actual table using the table number.
-For example, you can obtain the fist table 856 in the result variable as follows:
+For example, you can obtain the fist table, whose number is 856, in the `result` variable as follows:

 ``` r
 result <- SOAmort::getTable(856)